benhpoh/toy-robot/README.md

 1. Added command.execute method with basic input validation.
 1. Inserted ASCII art for a bit of fun.
 1. Clarified further thoughts with a plan of action.
-1. Added tests to Command class to validate PLACE arguments
+1. Added tests to Command class to validate PLACE arguments.
-1. Added control flow to command.execute method
+1. Added control flow to command.execute method.
+1. Created Robot class & Position class.
+1. Completed robot.place method.

 ---
 ## Tests